 Negligence is a legal theory that is the basis for many car accident lawsuits.
 If you've been in a car accident and have been sued or are suing the other party, there's a good chance you've heard the term "negligence" kicked around.
 But what exactly is negligence and how do you prove it?
 Here's a primer on using negligence as a basis for recovery in car accident cases.
+(For the basics on establishing who caused a car accident, see Nolo's article Car Accidents: Proving Fault.)

 When a person is negligent, it means that he or she has behaved in a thoughtless or careless manner, which has caused harm or injury to another person.
 A person can be negligent by doing something that he or she should not have done (for example, running a red light or speeding), or by failing to do something that he or she should have done (for example, failing to yield, stop for a pedestrian, or turn on lights when driving at night).